Eye Injury

 • If the eye has been exposed to chemicals or fine particles like sand or grit.

-• Avoid if injury involved significant force or you can see any cuts to the eye itself
+• Do not wash the eye if injury involved significant force or you can see any cuts to the eye itself

 • Use clean water (not hot) – this can be from a tap, shower, or bottled water if you're not at home